UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 code ~/.bash_profile
 ```

-Append the following line to the file
+Append the following lines to the file

 ```
 # Add R and Rscript to PATH